The study of political economy, and political science, can be distinguished from the study of economics/econometrics because of it’s focus on:

 For Marx the capitalist mode of production always leads to crises.
 It contains 5 major problems that lead to the following questions:

-Keynes would later suggest that the state and fiscal policy must be used to stimulate the economy if the market is faced with a lack of effective demand.
+Keynes would later suggest that the role of the state and fiscal policy can be used to stimulate the economy if the market is faced with a lack of effective demand.

 For Marx, capitalist politics is a perpetual class struggle over all of these factors that keep the system intact.
 If there is no resolution then stagnation occurs.
 Crises = Revolution.